Mothers

 In contrast to the stereotype, sheep are actually very intelligent and emotionally complex creatures.
 Ewes are strongly maternal and form deep bonds with their babies.

-So this is the deal for sheep mums: we steal their babies each year and kill them when they're between 10 weeks and 6 months, traditionally serving them up on family occasions such as Christmas, Mother’s Day, or my favourite, Easter, the celebration of life, hope and love.
+Farmed sheep are typically impregnated every 12 months, giving birth to 1 or 2 lambs each year.
+We steal those babies and kill them when they're between 10 weeks and 6 months old, traditionally serving them up on family occasions such as Christmas, Mother’s Day, or my favourite, Easter; the celebration of life, hope and love.

 In addition, some ewes are also exploited for their milk, which is used to make feta and ricotta cheeses.
 They face the same risk of painful mastitis as dairy cows.